knightanitra/BCIS4610-HW6-AK/README.md

 My name is Anitra Knight and this is my first GitHub Project

-There are some new edits
+There are some new edits.